Silverune/Sweet16/README.md

 # Sweet16
-C64 Port of Stephen Wozniak's ("Woz") virtual 16-bit processor
+A C64 / Kick Assembler port of Stephen Wozniak's ("Woz") 16-bit metaprocessor processor
 - [Original Source Article](http://amigan.1emu.net/kolsen/programming/sweet16.html)
 - [Porting and original source](http://www.6502.org/source/interpreters/sweet16.htm)
 - [Atari Source Port](https://github.com/jefftranter/6502/blob/master/asm/sweet16/sweet16.s)

-This project provides an implementation of Steve Wozniak's "SWEET-16" ported to the C64 6502 / 6510 using the Kick Assembler.
-Using Kick's powerful language features SWEET-16 can more natively be coded using ```pseudocommands``` that better reflect Woz's original description.
-Using an example from Jeff Tranter's Atari port of SWEET-16:
+This project provides an implementation of Steve Wozniak's "SWEET16" ported to the C64 6502 / 6510 using the Kick Assembler.
+Using Kick's powerful language features SWEET16 can more natively be coded using ```pseudocommands``` that better reflect Woz's original description.
+Using an example from Jeff Tranter's Atari port of SWEET16:

 ```
 TEST: